The Demise of Anita & Bell Punch

 Metric Group Ltd can thus trace a root to the Original Bell Punch Company and holds the certificate of incorporation of the company signed in July 1878.
 The Bell Punch Company and Control Systems Ltd still remain as listed UK companies today, albeit dormant."

 Most other companies of medium size, or without huge world-wide sales, could not make sufficient profits in the cut-throat calculator business of the late 1970s.
 These included such innovative companies as Bowmar, Busicom, Rapid Data, and Sinclair.
-So it was almost inevitable that Sumlock Anita went out of business.
+So it was almost inevitable that Sumlock Anita would go out of business.

 Text & photographs copyright © 2002 - 2017 Nigel Tout, except where noted otherwise.